 Apply to the University of Helsinki

-The University of Helsinki is one of the best multidisciplinary universities in the world.
+The University of Helsinki is one of the leading multidisciplinary universities in the world.
 Our teaching is based on research conducted in an international environment.
 Together we seek solutions to global problems.

-A good basis for the master's programme is provided, for example, by a number of bachelor's programmes in theology, the humanities or social sciences.
+One of the many study options at the University of Helsinki is the Master's Programme in Intercultural Encounters.
+A good basis for the Master's programme is provided, for example, by a number of bachelor's programmes in theology, the humanities or social sciences.

-Read more about our interesting and varied programmes in the degree finder.
+Explore all our programmes in the degree finder.